 • Two registered King County voters.

-The representatives from the Secretary of State’s Office and the State Auditors Association are ex-officio, non-voting members of the Committee.
+The representatives from the Office of the Secretary of State and the Washington State Association of County Auditors are ex-officio, non-voting members of the Committee.

 The Council created the original CEOC in 2003.
 That committee presented the Council a lengthy report and a series of recommendations in 2004 many of which were implemented by the Elections Director.